ThisuraThejith/object-detection-application/README.md

 npm run lint
 ```

+### Link to the hosted application

+This application has been hosted using google firebase.
 You can find the link to the google firebase hosted app [here](https://choosealicense.com/licenses/mit/).